Typika

 Kontakion

-For Pentecost in Tone 8
+For the Nativity in Tone 3

 Lord, have mercy. (x40)